Introduction to Cloud Native Build

 stages:

-, you can declare required CPU resources on demand, up to 64 cores
+Through runner.cpus, you can request CPU resources on demand, up to 64 cores.

 Second-level Cloning

-, git-clone-yyds can complete code preparation in seconds, easily supporting 100GB+
+Based on OverlayFS, git-clone-yyds can complete code preparation in seconds, easily supporting 100GB+ super-large repositories.

 Concurrent Caching

-enables copy-on-write for caches, eliminating concerns about cache read-write conflicts in concurrent scenarios.
+copy-on-write enables copy-on-write for caches, eliminating cache read-write conflicts in concurrent scenarios.

 main: